Stella Whitelaw

-Stella Whitelaw (born 1941) is a British writer and journalist, who has published 58 novels, as well as over 400 short stories in national women's magazines.
+Stella Whitelaw (born 1941) is a British writer and journalist who has published 58 novels alongside over 400 short stories in national women's magazines.
 She began her writing career as a cub reporter and rose to become the first female chief reporter in London.
-Her writing career, over half a century, includes romance, cat stories, detective fiction, mystery, writing skills, and human nature.
+Her writing career, which spans over half a century, includes romance, cat stories, detective fiction, mystery, writing skills, and human nature.

-She was Secretary of the Parliamentary Press Gallery at the House of Commons for almost 4 decades and worked with 11 United Kingdom prime ministers.
-First hand experience of the Airey Neave bombing.
+She was the Secretary of the Parliamentary Press Gallery at the House of Commons for almost 4 decades and worked with 11 United Kingdom prime ministers.
+She had first hand experience of the Airey Neave bombing.
 She lives in Surrey.

 She was awarded an MBE in 2001 for services to journalism.
 She won the Art of Writing competition in the London Magazine, judged by Sheridan Morley and the Elizabeth Goudge Cup at Guildford University.

 She has lectured globally on many literary subjects.
-Politically her lecture Behind the Scenes at the Houses of Commons covers 37 years of UK politics with subjects as diverse as UK prime minister Margaret Thatcher's teeth.
+Her lecture Behind the Scenes at the Houses of Commons covers 37 years of UK politics with subjects such as former UK prime minister Margaret Thatcher's teeth.